Minerva: A File-Based Ransomware Detector

 \subsection{Feature Analysis}

-\name uses seven distinctive file-level features that effectively describe the behavioral profile of files.
-We carefully selected these features after analyzing a dataset of benign and ransomware processes to validate the initial intuition behind them.
-As our experimental evaluation shows, it is highly challenging for ransomware to modulate its behavior in a way that results in the successful evasion of these features.
-This is because ransomware is forced to increase the prominence of some features to reduce other ones.
+\name leverages seven distinctive file-level features that accurately describe the behavioral profile of files: read entropy, write entropy, write ratio, read ratio, number of processes, number of operations, and read/write ratio.
+We carefully selected these features following an analysis of a dataset containing both benign and ransomware processes to validate our initial intuition behind the choice.
+Our experimental evaluation demonstrates the significant challenge ransomware faces in modifying its behavior to successfully evade all of these features, given the contrastive nature between different features.